Matthews climbs four spots to 11th position in ICC ODI Player Rankings

 Matthews claimed four wickets across the two ODIs against South Africa Women at an economy of just 3.78, while also making a well-compiled 51 from 63 balls in the opening match last Friday that was marred by rain.

-The 23-year-old Barbadian also made a jump of two places to sixth on the Women's ODI All-Rounder rankings, a spot below teammate Stafanie Taylor.
+The 23-year-old Barbadian also made a jump of two places to sixth on the Women's ODI All-Rounder rankings, a spot underneath teammate Stafanie Taylor.
 England's Nat Sciver tops those rankings.

 Further down, Chinelle Henry enjoyed a 12-spot jump to 65th and Karishma Ramharack made the same size leap to 92nd.